-In times of transformation, Internal Communication is the glue that holds companies together.
-It’s therefore no wonder that IC is growing in both its relevance and in the number of people working in the field.
-In fact, a recent survey by Ragan Communications found that IC budgets are the ones most likely to be increasing.
-Considering these developments, what ideas should you be taking into account in order to make sure your organization is communicating as best it can?
+In times of transformation and crisis, internal communication is the glue that holds companies together.
+So it's no wonder that internal communications is growing in both its relevance and in the number of people working in the field.
+In fact, Ragan Communications found that most IC budgets are likely to be increasing.
+Considering these developments, what internal communication ideas should your organization utilize in order to make sure it's communicating as best it can?

 1. The Need for Speed 🚀

-In a recent study, the Pew Research Center showed that people under the age of 35 feel “the need for instant gratification” and the “loss of patience.”
+In a recent study, the Pew Research Center showed that people under the age of 35 feel "the need for instant gratification" and have experienced a "loss of patience."
 As Internet speeds increase, people are less willing to wait for websites to load, videos to buffer, and colleagues to respond to their messages.

 While the idea of instant communication isn’t new, the reality of its meaning has changed because of the hyperconnected lives we live today, where so much is happening all at once.

 Internal communication in the workplace is no exception.
-In order to connect and reach the new workforce that consists mainly of millennials and Gen Z, messages need to be brief and precise, and ideally they are no longer delivered over email.
+In order to connect and reach the new workforce that consists mainly of millennials and Gen Z, messages — especially during a crisis — need to be brief and precise, and ideally they're no longer delivered over email.

-Speed allows for more and better targeted operative updates, which means that communication can no longer cascade from one person to many, but instead must be dispersed simultaneously.
-It’s not a bad idea to empower and enable local, part-time editors who can share day-to-day updates and deal with questions and feedback.
+Speed allows for more targeted, relevant operative updates, which means that communication can no longer cascade from one person to many, but instead must be dispersed simultaneously.
+It's not a bad idea to empower and enable local, part-time editors who can share day-to-day updates and deal with questions and feedback.

-Young businesses—especially startups—place more and more value on company policies and culture.
+More and more businesses are placing greater value on company policies and culture.
 Why?
 Because their workforce demands it.

 Gen Z and millennials are looking for companies that align with their values, commitments, and aims.
-HR leaders consider culture and engagement their number one challenge according to a recent study by the Deloitte University Press.
+HR leaders consider culture and engagement their number one challenge according to a study by Deloitte.